cometbft/cometbft/spec/abci/abci++_methods.md

       making the Application's state evolve in the context of state machine replication.
     * Currently, CometBFT will fill up all fields in `FinalizeBlockRequest`, even if they were already passed on to the Application via `PrepareProposalRequest` or `ProcessProposalRequest`.
-    * When calling `FinalizeBLock` with a block, the consensus algorithm run by CometBFT guarantees that at least one non-byzantine validator has run `ProcessProposal` on that block.
+    * When calling `FinalizeBlock` with a block, the consensus algorithm run by CometBFT guarantees that at least one non-byzantine validator has run `ProcessProposal` on that block.

 #### When does CometBFT call `FinalizeBlock`?